risafletcher/OSU-CS161/README.md

 3. On your local machine, create your program and compile it:
    1. `cd /local/directory && touch myprogram.cpp`
-   2. Open your. file in your preferred IDE:
+   2. Open your file in your preferred IDE:
       1. For VSCode, `code myprogram.cpp`
    3. Once finished, compile your program & run it:
       1. `g++ myprogram.cpp -o myprogram`